Applied Theatre Minor Description, Policies, and Procedures

 AT ANY TIME THROUGHOUT YOUR STUDIES:

+Regularly meet with the Director of Applied Theatre.
 Schedule a meeting every 4-6 weeks with the Director of Applied Theatre in order to check in about your progress.

-Potential Applied Theatre courses: These are some of the many courses that could be considered towards an Applied Theatre Minor.
-Note that you can also receive credit for courses taken while studying abroad (I.e - NYU Accra, NYU Abu Dhabi, etc.) You can also ask if you can include a class you have taken or are interested in taking that is relevant to your study but isn’t on this list.
+Potential Applied Theatre courses: These are some of the many courses that could be considered for an Applied Theatre Minor.
+Note that you can also receive credit for courses taken while studying abroad (i.e. - NYU Accra, NYU Abu Dhabi, etc.) You can also ask if you can include a class you have taken or are interested in taking that is relevant to your study but isn’t on this list.

 Applied Theatre Courses